 The killing of Rongo-University student Sharon Otieno has raised a lot of public interest.
 Beyond the public outcry for the perpetrators to be charged and punished, there are legal questions on the process of investigations and arrests.
-The key suspect for the murder, Mr. Michael Oyamo, was released by the Homa Bay high court.
+On November 16, Governor Obado of Migori was released again after repeyted police custody.
+And earlier, a key suspect for the murder, Mr. Michael Oyamo, was released by the Homa Bay high court.
 But thereafter he was rearrested and the High Court in Kisumu denied him bail

 So, how could one court say the prosecution did not have enough compelling reasons for the suspect to be denied bail whereas another court came to a different conclusion?
 What are the legal rules that led to the differing decisions?

 Conditions for being held

 Some answers we find in Article 49 of the Kenyan Constitution.
 It makes it a rule that a suspect can only be arrested for 24 hours.
 If the twenty-four hour period ends outside of the ordinary court hours or on a day outside the ordinary court days, the arrested has the right to be produced to court before the end of the next court day.
 Only if the prosecution cites “compelling reasons” that the suspect should not be released, he or she can be denied to be released “on bond or bail, on reasonable conditions, pending a charge or trial.”
 All this is clearly spelt out in the Constitution article 49 (1) (f) and (h), fully cited underneath.